AstroMatt/esa-subjective-time-perception/README.rst

 The software was written for the `Advanced Concepts Team` (`European Space Agency`, `ESTEC`) experiment on subjective time perception.

-It is open source (released under MIT license) and you can use it for your experiments!
+.. tip:: This software is open source (released under MIT license) and you can use it for your experiments!
+I would appreciate Pull Requests and any other contribution.

 How to use this software?
 -------------------------